Skip to content

 # MCP

-cccc_tracked_send(title="Task title", text="Delegated work", to=["assistant"], outcome="Done criterion")
+cccc_tracked_send(title="Task title", text="Delegated work", to=["assistant"], outcome="Done criterion", insight="The assignee should be free to reject the proposed approach.")

-• Cursors stored in state/read_cursors.json
+• The schema-versioned Mail cursor is stored in state/read_cursors.json

 Delivery Mechanism